MCLG/Object-detection-ControlNet/README.md

 ```

 ## Installation and setting up the ControlNet:
-Clone the Git rep and follow the following instructions :
+Clone the Git rep `git clone --depth 1` and follow the following instructions :

-1) create a conda venv `conda create xcontrol python=3.9`.
+1) create a conda venv `conda create -n xcontrol python=3.9`.
 I used conda 24.4.0.
 Then activate the env.
 This followed the steps from https://github.com/lllyasviel/ControlNet/issues/612.

     First install this package
     `pip3 install -U xformers torchvision --index-url https://download.pytorch.org/whl/cu118`

-    Then install the rest of the packages from the .yaml file `conda env update xcontrol environment_X.yaml`
+    Then install the rest of the packages from the .yaml file `conda env update --name xcontrol --file environment_X.yaml`.
+The yaml file should be located in the ControlNetHome folder.

-2) Follow the first steps of Step 3 from https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md .
+2) Follow the first steps of Step 3 from https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md :

-    a) download the file "v1-5-pruned.ckpt" from https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main .
+    a) download the file "v1-5-pruned.ckpt" from https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main (DEAD LINK --> located in folder /net/vid-raxus/storage/deeplearning/users/luk02485/control_net_checkpoints ).
 This file **needs** to be located in  "./ControlNetHome/models/v1-5-pruned.ckpt".

     b) Navigate inside "./ControlNetHome" and execute

      ```
-     python tool_add_control.py ./models/v1-5-pruned.ckpt ./models/control_sd15_ini.ckpt
+     python tool_add_control.py ./models/v1-5-pruned.ckpt ./models/control_sd15_ini_v2.ckpt
      ```

      The newly created file "./ControlNetHome/models/control_sd15_ini.ckpt" should appear.

-3) Installing STEERER : This code of STEERER has been written with an obsolete version of mmcv.
+3) Installing STEERER : The code for STEERER has been written with an obsolete version of mmcv.
 We now require mmengine aswell and had to modify imports inside the code.
 Do
 ```
-pi3p install mmcv==2.2.0 -f https://download.openmmlab.com/mmcv/dist/cu118/torch2.3/index.html
+pip3 install mmcv==2.2.0 -f https://download.openmmlab.com/mmcv/dist/cu118/torch2.3/index.html
 ```

-4) Strictly follow the installation instructions from https://github.com/open-mmlab/mmengine to install mmengine.
+4) Strictly follow the installation instructions from https://github.com/open-mmlab/mmengine to install mmengine :

+    ```
+    pip install -U openmim
+    mim install mmengine
+    ```

 5) Make sure the following line is correctly written in the file "./Steerer./lib.models/heads.base_head.py" at line 5 :
 `from mmengine.mmengine.model import base_module.py`